rchampeimont/arduino_TFT_display_snow_interactive/README.md

 # arduino_TFT_display_snow_interactive
-Interactive snow animation on a touch screen driven by an Arduino
+An interactive snow animation on a touch screen driven by an Arduino.

 It is a touch screen interactive variant of https://github.com/raphaelchampeimont/arduino_TFT_display_snow.